zuozhenggh/learning-library/developer-library/apex/movies-lab/3-creating-search-page/creating-movie-search-page.md

 	![](images/3-5-12-dev-bar.png " ")

-You now know how to create a new page in your APEX application and add regions, buttons, and actions to link pages and define the content and behavior in Page Designer.
+You now know how to create a new page in your APEX application and add components to define content in Page Designer.
 You may now **proceed to the next lab**.

 ## Resources